mzronek/task/README.md

 One of the following delivery methods so we can review your code:

-*	Git repository + yarn start to run a dev build
+*	Git repository + local yarn dev/start to run a dev/production build
 *	Git repository + VS Code Dev Container
 *	Docker via Docker Hub